Malabarba/smart-mode-line/README.md

   the very top of your `.emacs` file.
 That is the right place for it.
   If that doesn't work, you can work around it with the code `(setq sml/no-confirm-load-theme t)`, but we recommend you try to figure out what's wrong with your configs.
+- **Solution B:** `smart-mode-line` ships with multiple themes, and each must be separately marked as safe.
+And when `sml/apply-theme` is set to `automatic`, it may attempt to load a theme which you haven't previously loaded, causing the *"Would you like to mark this theme as safe..."* question to be asked again -- or, when launching `emacs-server` in daemon mode, causing inexplicably weird crashes.
+A workaround is to manually cycle through all the themes and say "yes" to mark each of them safe.
+Your goal is for the `(custom-set-variables ...)` sexp at the top of your `.emacs` to contain at least three different entries under `(custom-safe-themes ...)`.

 Features
 ===
 Its main features include: